 - Offer to explain what you want and why that is important to you.

-- As best you can, listen and hear with flexibility of mind and spirit; speak openly.
+- As best you can, listen and hear with flexibility of mind and spirit; speak openly, be respectfully forthright.
 You have what it takes to make this work!

-- Imagine working with the other person on possible ways to resolve the issues and concerns that both of you have identified.
+- think of ways you can contribute to working with the other person to resolve the issues and concerns that both of you have identified.
 It can be done!

 - Mediation statistics have a very steady success rate of 70% agreements.